-- 1. RUN position - 2.
+- 1. RUN position 2.
 STOP position - 5.
-Twist gently the throttle handle away from you (raise your wrist) to activate the starting system. - Once this motion is done, release the throttle handle. - The engine can be started in the next 30 seconds without doing this motion again. - Each time the engine is stopped, this motion must be performed to start the engine.
+Twist gently the throttle handle away from you (raise your wrist) to activate the starting system.
+A beeping sound will be heard. - Once this motion is done, release the throttle handle. - The engine can be started in the next 30 seconds without doing this motion again. - Each time the engine is stopped, this motion must be performed to start the engine.